Joseph Buh: Missionary work

 Buh arrived in St. Paul in April 1864 and settled in Crow Wing County.
 Not long after, he moved to Belle Prairie and began working among the indigenous people as a missionary.
 Within several months, Buh learned Ojibwe.
 He eventually settled in Perham.
 The Vicariate of Northern Minnesota was established in 1875, and the Diocese of Duluth was established from that territory in 1889.
 Buh, at the time ministering to Slovenes in Northern Minnesota, was called upon by Bishop James McGolrick to be his vicar general.
 Together with another Slovene priest, Francis X. Bajec, he established a miner's union.
 He made two trips back to Europe as a priest, first in 1870 which included a visit to the Holy Land and the second in 1883 for his silver jubilee.
 On both occasions, he returned with missionary seminarians.

 Buh was fond of working with Native Americans, and spoke out for their well-being.
 He was given names by the Chippewa: "Little Book" (Masinaigans) and "Long Beard" (Meshidong).
 He was the first to hold Catholic religious services at White Earth.

 In 1888, he took up residence in Tower, Minnesota.
 During his time in residence there, he built churches in Two Harbors, Ely, and Virginia.

 Buh helped establish over 50 parishes in the Diocese of Duluth.
 In 1899, he was named a Domestic Prelate of His Holiness by Pope Leo XIII.
-A ceremony conferring the title took place at the cathedral of Duluth on December 27, attended by Archbishop John Ireland, Bishop Joseph Bernard Cotter, Bishop John Shanley and Bishop James Trobec.
+A ceremony conferring the title took place at the former Cathedral (Church) of the Sacred Heart, 201 W. 4th St., Duluth (1894-1985), on December 27, attended by Archbishop John Ireland, Bishop Joseph Bernard Cotter, Bishop John Shanley and Bishop James Trobec.